fortheXP/push-json-to-influxdb/README.md

 # push-json-to-influxdb
-Push a json containing list of dictionary into influxdb
+Push a json file containing list of dictionary into influxdb using python